Published

 8. Aim for Continuous Improvement

 The best underwriting operations never stand still.
-Continuous training can keep your underwriting teams sharp, processes efficient, and outcomes consistent.
+Continuous training helps underwriting teams stay sharp, follow clear processes, and apply standards consistently.

 One important step is ongoing training.
 Underwriters should regularly update their knowledge of underwriting criteria, compliance requirements, and market trends.